stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 **Deep learning** is a name for **machine learning** techniques using many-layered artificial **neural networks**.
 Occasionally people use **artificial intelligence**, but unless you want to sound sci-fi, it is reserved for problems that are currently considered "too hard for machines" - a frontier that keeps moving rapidly.

 This is a field that exploded in the [last few years](https://devblogs.nvidia.com/parallelforall/mocha-jl-deep-learning-julia/), reaching human-level accuracy in visual recognition tasks.
-It's not a surprise, that [companies like Google or Facebook are taking lead over academia](http://www.economist.com/news/business/21695908-silicon-valley-fights-talent-universities-struggle-hold-their).
+It's not a surprise that [companies like Google or Facebook are taking lead over the academia](http://www.economist.com/news/business/21695908-silicon-valley-fights-talent-universities-struggle-hold-their).
-Though, while occasionally they go over human-level it

-Moreover, each few months I am being mind-blown by something exceeding my expectations, e.g.:
+Moreover, each few months I am mind-blown by something exceeding my expectations, e.g.:

 * [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)[^unreasonable] for generating fake Shakespeare, Wikipedia entries and LaTeX articles
 * [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) style transfer ([and for videos](https://www.youtube.com/watch?v=Khuj4ASldmU)!)